Learning Joy Success

 This includes: pupils who are entitled to free school meals; those looked after by the local authority and the children of armed service personnel.

 All schools are required to report on the amount of funding received and how this is being used.
 Once information is available, the impact of the funding should also be reported.
+As a condition of the Grant, schools must publish their strategy statement for the current academic year by December 31st.

 Please see ‘Pupil Premium at LJS’ for information about the Pupil Premium provision at our school or click on the links below to access additional Government guidance on the topic: